cstile2/zeng/README.md

-A handmade game engine written in the Zig programming language.
+A handmade game engine written in C++ and Zig.
 This project was designed to give power to developers without dictating their achitecture.
-I wanted to give users full-control over the application entry point and main loop, making this project a simple library.
+I wanted to give users full-control over the application entry point and main loop, allowing a wide range of use cases for this engine.

 Features: